Photo by Alan Beymer – for Volume 4 of Voices of the Grove

 Literary Events and Happenings: Join us for author signings and talks, workshops, readings, and more.

-Poetry and Journaling at Big Trees State Park with California poets and the giant Sequoia! was a great event on July 15, 2023.
+The Third Annual Poetry and Journaling Day was held at Big Trees State Park in 2023 with California poets and the giant Sequoia!

-We held this at Big Trees State Park in Calaveras County for a day of poetry and journaling on Saturday, July 15, from 9:00 am – 6 pm, with poets Dana Gioia, Lee Herrick, and Susan Kelly-Dewitt, Calaveras Poet Laureate Linda Toren, poet Conrad Levasseur, and poet Monika Rose, Director of Manzanita Writers Press, and regional poets.
+Last year, we held this fine event at Big Trees State Park in Calaveras County for a day of poetry and journaling on Saturday, July 15, from 9:00 am – 6 pm, with poets Dana Gioia, Lee Herrick, and Susan Kelly-Dewitt, Calaveras Poet Laureate Linda Toren, poet Conrad Levasseur, and poet Monika Rose, Director of Manzanita Writers Press, and regional poets.

 Manzanita Arts Emporium